Unexpected Lolita Locations - Identifying the Black Hills Cafe and the Badlands of South Dakota

-This post continues from Lolita Green Screen Location Shots 271-285 – Guess What, When They're on Their Way to the Enchanted Hunters Hotel in the White Mountains, They're in the Black Hills of South Dakota
+This post continues from Lolita rear screen projection Location Shots 271-285 – Guess What, When They're on Their Way to the Enchanted Hunters Hotel in the White Mountains, They're in the Black Hills of South Dakota

 When Humbert and Lolita are in the southwest, where are they?
 Arizona?
 Are they even in the southwest, where we expect them to be?
 Where they are given as being in the book and screenplay?

 Fleeing Beardsley, Humbert and Lolita take off for California.
 Shots 406 through 410 (only one location of which is identified, that being in Newport, RI) are of highways backed by verdant foliage, then in shot 411 we are suddenly in a desert place with decidedly badland features in the distance.
-This is where the viewer may begin to wonder if the pair are being followed.
-By shot 412, Humbert seems to be aware as well, and though not much background location is shown, I'm reminded of the Black Hills near Mount Rushmore.
-We already know that the green screen location shots, on the way to the Enchanted Hunters Hotel, occur in the Black Hills of South Dakota.
+This is where the viewer may begin to wonder if they are being followed.
+By shot 412, Humbert seems to be aware as well, and though not much background location is shown, some features remind me of the Black Hills near Mount Rushmore.
+We already know that the rear screen projection location shots, on the way to the Enchanted Hunters Hotel, occur in the Black Hills of South Dakota.
 I have been able to confirm this with landscape features, signage, and buildings.

 Then what do we see in shot 414?

-If we take a close look at the one sign clearly observable in the green screen background, it reads Black Hills Cafe.
+If we take a close look at the one sign clearly observable in the rear screen projection background, it reads Black Hills Cafe.
 Kubrick finally comes right out and says, "Black Hills.
 That's where you are."
 Beyond is what appears to be a GEM movie theater sign.

 The next scene takes place at a gas station, shot in England, then we are back to the badlands where Humbert becomes absolutely confident they are being followed.

-From the first time I saw Lolita on I assumed that location shots 411, 423, 427 and the green screen shots 424-431 were taken in the Painted Desert/Petrified Forest area of Arizona.
+From the first time I saw Lolita on I assumed that location shots 411, 423, 427 and the rear screen projection shots 424-431 were taken in the Painted Desert/Petrified Forest area of Arizona.
 I've been through there three times.
 I've photographed the hills there.
 I should have known better.